Stakhow/adonis-react-todoapp/README.md

 6. Adminer

 ## Setup
+Migration command is included.

-Use this command to deploy in prod mode
+Use this command to deploy in prod mode.
+Rename .env.example -> .env in root and "server" folder.

 ```bash
 docker-compose up --build
 ```

-### Migrations

-Migration command is included.

-### Development mode
 For dev mode use next:

 ```